janaquino8/NLP-Translator/README.md

 A simple translator made using C

 ## About
-This is a simple natural language processing (NLP) translator written using C. For the **manage data** section, this translator allows the user to add entries pertaining to the translation of a single word to other languages, delete entries, view entries, search entries based on word or translation, export the entries to a text file, and import a text file following the prescribed format (see ```Sample_Import.txt``` for details).
+This is a simple natural language processing (NLP) translator written using C.

+For the **manage data** section, this translator allows the user to add entries pertaining to the translation of a single word to other languages, delete entries, view entries, search entries based on word or translation, export the entries to a text file, and import a text file following the prescribed format (see ```Sample_Import.txt``` for details).

 For the **translate** section, the user may enter the text to be translated via input (maximum of 150 characters) or file (maximum of 150 characters per sentence).

-Translations will not include any punctuation marks that are not part of the words in the text (see ```Sample_TextFile.txt``` for an example on how translations via text file are exported).
+Translations are done per word (ex.
+I love that computer -> Ako mahal iyan kompyuter) and do not include any punctuation marks that are not part of the words in the text (see ```Sample_TextFile.txt``` for an example on how translations via text file are exported).

 This is done as a Machine Project (MP), part of the course requirements for CCPROG2 in DLSU.
 All bugs that were not fix at the time were fixed for this repository.